What Is Adware Round Tripping ?

 The Adware usually gets installed on any user system bundled up with legitimate applications and injects affiliate cookies through pop-up ads, auto redirection, push ad notification, or click-jacking.

 Adware programs can change the browser's home page and the default search engine, inject affiliate cookies into search pages, inject rogue advertisements into legitimate websites, or trigger persistent pop-up windows in the browser.
-Their creators' goal is to earn affiliate commission fraudulently by abusing pay-per-click or pay-per-view advertising schemes.
+Their creators' goal is to earn affiliate commissions fraudulently by abusing pay-per-click or pay-per-view advertising schemes.

 What is Adware Round Tripping?